Economic and Financial Risk

 Two broad themes currently confront those mindful of financial and economic history:

 The Economic Cycle is Not Dead

-After a decade of global economic expansion, the USA is joining Europe and China in a period of synchronised economic contraction.
+After a decade of global economic expansion, risks are high as the USA joins Europe and China in a period of synchronised economic contraction.
 At this stage we do not know whether the slowdown will be shallow or deep but there is risk of recession.
 Falling house prices in Sydney and Melbourne along with the prospect of a change of Government add to economic risk and uncertainty generally in Australia.
 Chart 1 shows the current maturity of the US business cycle – showing the second longest period of economic expansion in the last 90-years.

 Asset Prices Remain High

-Despite the recent correction and partial subsequent recovery in global share markets, asset prices in many markets remain high by almost all measures.
+Despite the recent correction of late 2018 and subsequent recovery in global share markets, asset prices in many markets remain high by almost all measures.
 Chart 2 shows US share market movement and valuation at inflexion over the last two decades.
-Can the uptrend continue or will October 2018 be remembered as the inflexion point?
+Can the uptrend continue or will late 2018 be remembered as the inflexion point?

 Chart 3 shows the average US equity market fall in a recession from peak to trough is 30% so we need to be very mindful of the effect such a fall (lesser or greater) could have on the ability of individuals to meet their retirement goals.

 As identified above, the prospect of continuing volatility and falling financial markets presents a very specific risk to those who are planning to retire or those who are recently retired: Sequencing Risk.
 This risk relates to the most common scenario where a retiree has, at their time of retirement, accumulated maximum capital and they begin to draw on that capital to provide income and meet other goals.
 Should portfolio losses occur close to the time of retirement, and growth assets are sold to meet planned income or capital needs, then those losses, or at least a portion of those losses, become unrecoverable.
 Instead of being paper losses, these become real losses.